– Your Portfolio should be a collection of your 10 BEST photos from the semester in a single gallery (just like our previous assignments).

 You CAN use photos you’ve turned in for assignments, but you may also use photos that haven’t already been submitted.

 Your portfolio should consist of your best examples of good Photojournalism.
 You should not include photos of objects.
 They should be photos that could be used in the Newspaper or Yearbook.
-You may use only 1 of your Special Effect photos and you may use your Photoillustration (but you don’t have to).
-You may also use only one of your Portrait photos.
+I’d like you to include at least one photo from each assignment (except the Combined Cut Out Background photo).

 All photos should include complete 2 sentence captions with all of correct information in the correct style.
 (See below)